The Best Japanese Festivals & Events On the Web

 ×

-2025: 226-Year-Old Japanese Temple Bell Rings Peace in the Heart of Washington, US National ArboretumNEW
+Discover the 226-Year-Old Japanese Temple Bell at the U.S. National ArboretumNEW

 Map of 226-Year-Old Japanese Temple Bell, U.S. National Arboretum, 3501 New York Ave NE

-This ancient bronze wonder embarked on a remarkable journey in 2024, traveling from its unknown Japanese temple home to become a symbol of cultural exchange at the National Bonsai & Penjing Museum.
-Gifted by the National Bell Festival, its arrival marks a poignant chapter in the preservation of centuries-old traditions and the forging of new connections.
+This ancient bronze treasure began a remarkable new chapter in 2024, journeying from its unknown Japanese temple origins to the National Bonsai & Penjing Museum in Washington, D.C.
+Gifted by the National Bell Festival, the bell now stands as a powerful symbol of cultural exchange, tradition, and peace.

 Disclaimer: Please double check all information provided on our platform with the official website for complete accuracy and up-to-date details.